 This political salon, therefore, sought to create a non-partisan conversation which enquired into the defining changes defining our times, their underlying causes and the state of public discourse in Europe.

 To find out more, either watch the debate highlights at the top of this page, listen to our full-length podcast just below or watch the full-length video on the IWM’s YouTube Channel.
 For information on other TTT media, visit our media section, where we link to our media platforms and explain how to keep up-to-date on upcoming media releases.

 David Goodhart is a British journalist, founder and former editor in chief of Prospect and a political analyst and author.
 Previously, he worked as a correspondent for the Financial Times and he has written for The Guardian, The Independent and The Times.
 Formerly, the director of Demos, as of 2017, Goodhart has been the head of the Demography, Immigration and Integration Unit at Policy Exchange.
 His books The British Dream: Successes and Failures of Post-War Immigration (2013), and The Road to Somewhere: The Populist Revolt and the Future of Politics (2017) have fuelled the UK’s already heated and divisive debates on immigration, the social impact of globalisation and populism.

 Head of the Foreign Politics Department, Die Presse

 Ivan Krastev – Bulgarian Political Scientist and Commentator, currently Chairman of the Centre for Liberal Strategies in Sofia and Permanent Fellow at the Institute for Human Sciences in Vienna.

-Furthermore, you can stay informed about all IWM recordings and live streams by subscribing to their YouTube channel, which you can reach by clicking here.
+Furthermore, you can stay informed about all recordings and live streams from the IWM by subscribing to their YouTube channel, which you can reach by clicking here.